Monishraj50/BitCoin/README.md

 # BitCoin
 Predicting and Analysis of BitCoin by using Prophet.
 ### DataSet
-Download the dataset from below [download](https://finance.yahoo.com/quote/BTC-USD/history?period1=1443484800&period2=1601337600&interval=1d&filter=history&frequency=1d)
+Download the dataset from here [download](https://finance.yahoo.com/quote/BTC-USD/history?period1=1443484800&period2=1601337600&interval=1d&filter=history&frequency=1d)
 ## Prophet
 Prophet is a facebooks’ open source time series prediction.
 Prophet decomposes time series into trend, seasonality and holiday.
 It has intuitive hyper parameters which are easy to tune.